KotaroYamazaki/BGL_RankClus/README.md

 * Rankclus

 ## Input
-We have to input a graph structure.It is read by a folder which includes following.
+We have to input a graph structure.
+It is read by a folder which includes following.
 - X.txt: nodes list of target type (for clustering).
 - Y.txt: nodes list of attribute type.
 - WXY.csv: Edge between X and Y.